joeky888/dotfile/Software/Software.md

       * Intro -> Auto Skip
     * Violentmonkey
       * https://github.com/the1812/Bilibili-Evolved (Download 720P bilibili videos)
+    * MobiDevTools -- This one is not really useful
   * about:config (About:config is available in the Beta and Nightly versions and is only on non-private tabs) https://www.reddit.com/r/firefox/comments/11shvus
     * gfx.webrender.all: true
     * gfx.webrender.software: false